gramineproject/gramine/Documentation/quickstart.rst

 Gramine requires several features from your system:

 - the FSGSBASE feature of recent processors must be enabled in the Linux kernel,
-- the Intel SGX driver must be built in the Linux kernel,
+- the Intel SGX driver must be built in the Linux kernel, and Linux headers for your kernel (``linux-headers-*`` package) must be installed,
 - Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed.

 If your system doesn't meet these requirements, please refer to more detailed